Drømde mik en drøm i nat

 Drømde mik en drøm i nat is the oldest known secular song in the Nordic countries, written around 1300.
 It is written in Old East Norse and is included in Codex Runicus, a transcript of Scanian Law where it forms a final note.
-Like the law itself, it is written in runes, and the tune is written on two simple staves in an early form of musical notation.
+Like the law itself, it is written in runes, and the tune is noted on two simple staves in an early form of musical notation.
 The song is sung in episode 6 of Vikings.

 The song also formed the inspiration for the intro theme of the Danish television series Absalons Hemmelighed performed by Dicte.